Leicester and Swannington Railway: Coleorton Railway

 It opened in 1834, using horse traction.
-It ran from a junction with the 4ft 2in gauge Ticknall Tramway at Worthington to the foot of the Swannington incline.
-It never made a physical connection with the L&SR. The Coleorton Railway ceased working during 1860, and part of its course was operated as a siding from the Ashby to Derby line, which opened in 1874, following a similar alignment to the Ticknall Tramway.
+It ran from a junction with the 4 ft 2in gauge Ticknall Tramway at Worthington to the foot of the Swannington incline.
+Leleux states that it never made a physical connection with the L&SR. However Hartley states that by November 1833 the first loads of coal from the Coleorton Railway were being worked up the Swannington incline, though by teams of horses due to problems with the winding engine., and Clinker states that L&SR traffic returns show 138 tons of coal from the Coleorton Railway were conveyed on the L&SR in November 1833 and assumes that this used the incline.
+The Coleorton Railway ceased working during 1860, and part of its course was operated as a siding from the Ashby to Derby line, which opened in 1874, following a similar alignment to the Ticknall Tramway.

 Other branches

 Other branches were made: they were the Bagworth Colliery branch, opened in July 1832; the Ibstock Colliery branch, opened in 1832; the Long Lane (Whitwick) Colliery branch, opened in 1833; and a branch to Snibston Colliery, opened in 1833.
 Two further branches to Snibston were built up to 1850; they were followed later by the Nailstone Colliery branch, opened in 1866, and Ellistown Colliery Branch, opened about 1875–1876.

 Locomotives

 Initial designs

 Five locomotives were built by Robert Stephenson and Company for the line.
 The first was Comet, shipped from the works by sea and canal.
 The second engine, Phoenix, was delivered in 1832; both had four-coupled wheels.
 Phoenix was sold in 1835 to work in the construction of the London and Birmingham Railway.
 The next were Samson and Goliath, delivered in 1833.
 They were initially four-coupled, but were extremely unstable and a pair of trailing wheels were added.
 This 0-4-2 formation was also used for Hercules, the next engine to enter service.
 These were the first six-wheeled goods engines with inside cylinders and, after the flanges were taken off the centre pairs of wheels, were so satisfactory, that Stephenson decided never to build another four-wheeled engine.